 Place potatoes in large saucepan.
 Cover with cold water and salt with 2 teaspoons kosher salt.
 Bring to a boil and boil until just fork tender.
 Drain and allow to cool slightly.

-While potatoes are cooling, mix together the remaining ingredients.
+While potatoes are cooling, mix together the mayonnaise, yogurt, vinegar and ranch seasoning.
 Add potatoes and toss to coat.
 Refrigerate for at least 4 hours for flavors to blend.
 It is best overnight.